 Liability for a Diminished Value Property Damage Claim

 The liable party for a diminished value property claim and for your accident will be responsible for payment (generally through their insurance carrier).
-In Georgia, if you were at fault for the accident, your insurance company is obligated to pay you for your vehicle’s diminished value.
+In Georgia, if you were at fault for a car accident, your insurance company is obligated to pay you for your vehicle’s diminished value.
 Your carrier is not allowed to raise your rate because of this claim.

 Statute of Limitations for Personal Injury Claims